Cognigy/Documentation/docs/ai/administer/access/admin-center/audit-events.md

 The _Audit Events_ interface allows users with the `admin` and `fullUserSupport` roles to track events at an organization-wide level.

-You can access the **Audit Events** page by one of the following options:
+You can access the **Audit Events** page using one of the following options:

 - Click **User Menu ![user-menu](../../../../_assets/icons/user-menu.svg) > Admin Center** on the **Projects** page, then select **Audit Events** from the left-side menu.
 - Select **Admin Center** from the User Menu in the bottom-left corner of the Project page, then select **Audit Events** from the left-side menu.